Summary:

 - Can inflate traffic counts and session volume without real user intent.

-- Offer insight into which content AI assistants consider “trusted” or “reference-worthy.”
+- Reveal which content AI assistants consider "trusted" or "reference-worthy."

-- Important for marketing teams tracking how brand data is reused by third-party systems.
+- Matter for marketing teams tracking how brand data gets reused by third-party systems.

-Pro tip: Track frequency and referrers of RAG-based hits to learn what content external agents find valuable.
-That’s where your authoritative signals live.
+Pro tip: Track the frequency and referrers of RAG-based hits to learn what content external agents find valuable — though be aware that many AI tools do not send referrer headers, and the Referer field may be omitted for privacy reasons.

 Definition: Agentic browsers are semi-autonomous systems that use full browser environments — like AutoGPT, Phind, or Perplexity — to explore and extract content.

-Purpose: Perform a specific digital task (comparison shopping, research, data aggregation) on behalf of a human prompt or workflow.
+Purpose: Perform a specific digital task, such as comparison shopping, research, or data aggregation, on behalf of a human prompt or workflow.

 Behavior: